Skip to main content

 I can't be sure which came first before him saying that the body's identity was irrelevant (and for all we know, someone out there was missing a daughter and not just the Chiongs) or him dismissing the photographs and flight records.
 The judge demanded evidence.
 However, when it was given, the judge just simply dismissed any evidence without even examining them.

 This is a total blow to the scientific method.
 The scientific method demands testing before a conclusion.
 There are forensic experts.
-There are people who can look at the authenticity of the photos.
+Some people can look at the authenticity of the photos.
 Executive Judge Teresita Gallanida was the one who pointed out the black chairs.
-There were more photos that showed Paco was indeed in Manila.
+More photos showed Paco was indeed in Manila.
 The judge could've examined the records and the photos.
 Instead, the judge probably just wanted to look good.
 How could a judge not have the evidence examined before assuming that they were tampered with?

 Worse, common sense was ignored during the trial